LaurentRDC/pandoc-plot/README.md

 ## Documentation

-You can find more information in the documentation, available either in the source repository file `MANUAL.md`, or via the command `pandoc-plot --manual`.
+You can find more information in the documentation, available either in the source repository file `MANUAL.md`, on the [webpage](https://laurentrdc.github.io/pandoc-plot/MANUAL.html), or via the command `pandoc-plot --manual`.

 ## Installation